apk-official/Pizza-Menu/README.md

 - **Frontend:**
   - React

-## 📚 Libraries and tools used

-No external libraries were used.

 ## 🖼️ Screenshot of the project

 Include a screenshot or gif of your project in action.